groovy-sky/devops-101/README.md

 #### Continuous Integration Homework

-1. Create a new Github repository
+1. Create a new Github repository.
-2. Create Github Action, which builds Dockerfile and publishes it in Docker Hub Registry once every day.
+2. Create and configure Github Action, which builds Dockerfile and publishes it in Docker Hub Registry once every day.

 ### DevOps